 Installation of a solar HWS can be more complex than for a conventional electric or gas system.
 It won't happen the next day, so unless you can live without hot showers for a while, it's probably not a good option for when your old HWS dies.
 A heat pump HWS is easier, as it's often situated and plumbed in just like other outdoor electric tank systems.

 Solar hot water panels need a section of roof with good access to sunlight, preferably facing north for maximum exposure.
 With a thermosiphon system, the roof might need reinforcing as it has to bear the load of the water tank.
 And if the roof is difficult to access, the supplier might charge more for installation.

-For strata buildings, it might be impossible to install solar hot water for individual units, and most units won't have suitable outdoor space for a heat pump.
+For apartment buildings, it might not be practical or even possible to install solar hot water for individual units, and most units won't have suitable outdoor space for a heat pump.
 However, the owners' corporation could consider a commercial installation for the entire building.
-Villas and townhouses have more options, but owners' corporation approval will still be needed.
+Villas and townhouses have more options, but owners' corporation approval will still be needed, and the close proximity of homes means the potential noise from a heat pump becomes an important consideration.

 Suppliers usually need about 30 minutes to assess your home.
 Retail suppliers are often connected with just one or two brands, but most brands have a wide range of products, so suppliers should be able to quote on a range of different types and models.
 As always, get quotes from at least two suppliers.